Gary Fletcher (musician)

-Gary Fletcher is a British blues musician, best known for playing bass guitar with The Blues Band.
-He is also a guitarist and songwriter.
+Gary Fletcher is a British blues musician, known for playing bass guitar with The Blues Band.
+He is also a songwriter.

 Early life

 Born in London in the early 1950s, he became interested in blues music in the late 1960s, so he learnt to play his sister's acoustic guitar.
 Being left-handed, he turned the guitar over, without reversing the strings, so he learnt and continues to play "upside-down".

 After his first band, The Breath of Life, he played in Streatham folk-rock band Garfield Row, who were helped by Glenn Cornick.
 After playing in several blues, folk-rock and country bands, he ended up playing and writing for rock band Panama Scandal.
 He joined blues band Sam Apple Pie in the mid-1970s, after they had already recorded both their albums, and shortly before they became The Vipers.

 Fletcher and his friend Steve Gurl, who had played with Cornick in Wild Turkey, won a recording contract, whilst Fletcher, Gurl and Fletcher's wife Hilary, also won a publishing contract.